globant-ui/angular-bootcamp/README.md

 ## Day 2: Going Regular with RegEx (Also, learn how to hunt those bugs)
 One of the most ~~hated~~ used features on any kind of language are Regular Expressions, aka RegEx.
 Those are **REALLY** powerfull strings (they are more like a really special kind of strings) that allow you to capture any pattern you want on any kind of string.
 You can make sure all emails accounts end up with `@something.com` or all the names are at most 4 characters long... you get the idea.

 Also, you will be learning error handling and some of the finest debugging techniques out there.
-Or, as I like to call them, **_learn how to properly use the browser console_**.
+Or, as I like to call them, **_learn how to properly use your tools_**.

 Read up and catch 'em all